joshed-io/estelle-and-josh/site/content/faq/the-week.md

 +++

 **Hello invitees for two very special days - July 26 and July 28, 2018!**
-We're thrilled so many of you are coming to join us in July 🎉

 Here's some information about what's going to happen this week.
 This should help you book your travel and start planning your stay in France.
 On to the Q&A!

 <hr>